micahwierenga/css-selector-basics/readme.md

 }

 .first {
     font-size: 40px;
 }

 .second {
     color: MidnightBlue;
 }

 li {
     text-align: center;
     font-style: italic;
     color: Tomato;
 }

 li.why {
     font-family: sans-serif;
     font-size: 16px;
 }

 li#not {
     font-family: serif;
     font-size: 36px;
 }
 ```

-Now, all our list items are centered but the top item has a different font than the bottom.
-What styles were inherited?
-What was overwritten?
+Now, all of our list items are centered but the top item has a different font than the bottom.
+Which styles were inherited?
+Which was overwritten?

 <!--9:55 5 minutes -->

-## Specificity in CSS - Intro
+## Specificity in CSS: Intro

 One of the most important concepts with CSS is specificity.
-Imagine you select an element by its class and give it some style; then, on the next line, you select the same element by its element name and its ID - how does the browser know what style to apply?
-Well, every element gets a score and it's this score that dictates what CSS property is applied.
+Imagine you select an element by its class and give it some style; then, on the next line, you select the same element by its element name and its id.
+How does the browser know what style to apply?
+Well, every element gets a score and it's this score that dictates which CSS property is applied.

 [Specificity Calculator](http://specificity.keegan.st/)

 Every selector has its place in the specificity hierarchy, and if two selectors apply to the same element, the one with higher specificity wins.
-Overall, there are four distinct factors that define the specificity level of a given selector: inline styles, IDs, classes+attributes and elements.
+Overall, there are four distinct factors that define the specificity level of a given selector: inline styles, ids, classes+attributes, and elements.
 You can calculate CSS specificity with the CSS Specificity Calculator:

 <img src="https://css-tricks.com/wp-content/csstricks-uploads/specificity-calculationbase.png" style="width: 400px;" />